-On August 8, 2024 Axogen, Inc. (the "Company") issued a press release announcing its second quarter of 2024 financial results.
+On February 25, 2025, Axogen, Inc. (the "Company") issued a press release announcing its fourth quarter and full year 2024 financial results.
 A copy of the press release is furnished as Exhibit 99.1.

-The information furnished pursuant to Item 2.02 of this Current Report on Form 8-K, including Exhibit 99.1 hereto, shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liability of such section, nor shall it be incorporated by reference into future filings by the Company under the Securities Act of 1933, as amended (the "Securities Act"), or under the Exchange Act, unless the Company expressly sets forth in such future filing that such information is to be considered "filed" or incorporated by reference therein.
+The information furnished pursuant to Item 2.02 of this Current Report on Form 8-K, including Exhibit 99.1 hereto, shall not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liability of such section, nor shall it be incorporated by reference into any future filings by the Company under the Securities Act of 1933, as amended (the "Securities Act"), or under the Exchange Act, unless the Company expressly sets forth in such future filing that such information is to be considered "filed" or incorporated by reference therein.